 Entries tagged with: Northside Festival

-Setlist and more pictures from the show below...
+All dates (including NXNE), the album stream, and more pictures from the LPR show, below...

 by Andrew Sacher

 we mentioned that Crystal Stilts played 285 Kent with Woods over the weekend, it was their only announced non-festival date.
 I guess technically that's still true, but not really, because they're now set to play the Sacred Bones party at the Northside Festival on Glasslands on June 17.
 The lineup also includes Amen Dunes, Iceage side-project War who are now called VÅR, Wymond Miles (of Fresh & Onlys), and Warthog.
 Tickets are on sale now.

 It's probably a good idea that War changed their name, and according to the band, VÅR (which translates to "spring") is not just a change in name, but also a change in direction.
 They've released their first new video as VÅR (pictured above), for the track, "In Your Arms," which you can watch below.
 Their debut LP is set to come out next year on Sacred Bones.
 The Northside party will be the US live debut for VÅR.